Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 And those are pretty darn important things to learn about money, right?

-I hope you can see that figuring out the answer to should kids get an allowance really means figuring out a solid allowance plan to move forward with.
-If you decide to go that route, then yes, by all means, give you child an allowance!
+I hope you can see that figuring out the answer to whether kids should get an allowance really means figuring out a solid allowance plan to move forward with.
+If you decide to go that route, then yes, by all means, give your child an allowance!
 If you're not ready to fully commit to the process, then you might want to hold off on starting an allowance at all.